bufbuild-ru/docs/docs/ci-cd/setup/index.md

 +++

 ## Running lint and breaking change detection

-Code availableFor a functional example, see the [buf-examples](https://github.com/bufbuild/buf-examples) repository.

 To run lint checks with your job, simply add `buf lint` to it and you're good to go.If your [`buf.yaml`](../../configuration/v2/buf-yaml/) is defined at the root of your repository, you can run the linter with this command: